3 Things to Know About Hunger in the Congo Region

 3 Things About Hunger in the Congo Region

-2. Violence is a leading factor in food insecurity.
-Within the DRC, violence concentrates quite heavily.
-This makes it difficult for farmers to find enough security within their work to feel safe enough to go out to the fields.
-As a result, this increasingly causes food shortages.
-In 2018, more than 15 million people were displaced due to violence within the country.
-This large exodus leads to peoples’ inability to work and thus, money is practically impossible to come by.
-Due to the hunger in the Congo region and displacement within the country, some people are eating the raw seeds they originally would plant, to satisfy their needs.
+- Violence is a leading factor in food insecurity.
+Violence and lack of security have made it unfavorable for farmers to plant and harvest, adding to the already existing problem of food shortage.
+Also, due to ongoing conflicts, 7.3 million people are displaced internally.
+This large exodus leads to people’s inability to work and thus, money is practically impossible to come by.
+Due to the hunger in the Congo region and displacement within the country, some people eat the raw seeds they originally planted to satisfy their needs.

-3. There is still hope for those in Congo.
-Though the circumstances are dire and may seem too bleak for a silver lining, there is proof of change happening in the DRC every day.
+- There is still hope for those in the DRC.
+Though the circumstances are dire, there is proof of change happening in the DRC every day.
 Organizations, such as the WFP and Action Against Hunger, provide relief to these people who are suffering the detrimental effects of food insecurity.
-Action Against Hunger reached 143,749 people with its nutrition and health programs.
-Additionally, the organization reached another 52,279 people with food security and livelihood programs.
-In 2019, the WFP reached 6.9 million people with food and nutrition services.
-In this same vein, the WFP is now able to reach more than 7 million people, in 2020.
+Action Against Hunger reached 1,856,902 people with its nutrition and health programs in 2022.
+In 2023, the WFP reached 5.3 million people with food and nutrition services, which is 14% less than in 2022.
+However, the number of people assisted by WFP every month doubled to 1.2 million.
 Working toward stability to decrease hunger in the Congo region is a widespread and challenging fight.
 Though many people face displacement and go without food, with the help of organizations, it is clear that this future for Congo can be avoided.

 Continue the Support for Change